woodruffw/yossarian-bot/README.md

 $ bundle install
 ```

+If you get errors during the bundle installation process, make sure that:

+* You're using ruby 2.1 or greater
+* Ruby's development headers/files are installed (should be `ruby2.{1,2}-dev` or
+similar in your package manager)
+* LibXML's development headers/files are installed (should be `libxml2-dev` or
+similar in your package manafer)

 `yossarian-bot` also requires API keys for several services.
 Make sure that
 they are exported to the environment as follows: